Home Protocols All Products About Join Waitlist to Claim $100 Credit

 Important information about compounded GLP-1 therapies

-Compounded semaglutide and tirzepatide are prepared by licensed US compounding pharmacies based on individual prescriptions.
-They are not the same as FDA-approved branded drug products and are not interchangeable with them.
+If and when these therapies are available through Nuvara, compounded semaglutide and tirzepatide would be prepared by a licensed US compounding pharmacy based on an individual prescription, where permitted under FDA compounding rules.
+Compounded versions are not the same as FDA-approved branded drug products and are not interchangeable with them.
 FDA-approved branded versions of these compounds exist and may be appropriate for some patients; your prescribing clinician will help you understand the differences and determine what fits your situation.

 GLP-1 therapies are not appropriate for everyone and carry known risks, including but not limited to: thyroid C-cell tumors (based on findings in animal studies), pancreatitis, gallbladder disease, kidney injury, and serious hypoglycemia when combined with certain other medications.
 They should not be used by individuals with a personal or family history of medullary thyroid carcinoma or Multiple Endocrine Neoplasia syndrome type 2.